ravdy/devops-project-workshop/lab-docs/L3-Write_your_1st_terraform_file.md

    }
    ```

-1. in the resource block, we should mention information to create an instance.
+1. In the resource block, We should mention information to create an instance.
 2. To create an EC2 instance (object), we should have the below information
     - Instance name
     - Operating system (AMI)